Vaijyant/MyBot/README.md

 JavaScript

 ### Description
 This is my first bot.
-In this repository I exploer Microsoft Bot Framework.
+In this repository I explore Microsoft Bot Framework.
 As of the time of commit of this file.
 The bot runs locally.
 Also, this bot is prone to say "Hello World" before echoing you back your input.